-Table 4, column 2.
+The final step in specifying CCS technologies in a top-down model involves correctly specifying the relative costs of technologies in the base year.
+This ensures that technologies are first adopted at the appropriate relative prices.
+In the base year of the model, 1995, the three technologies listed in Table 4 compete with conventional fossil fuel technologies that had an average total cost of electricity of 6.6 cents/kW h in the U.S. Using the total of electricity net of emissions from Table 1, the relative cost of electricity from the new technologies is shown in Table 4, column 2.
 The advanced gas technology, at 1995 gas prices, is 16% cheaper than conventional fossil technologies.
 In the U.S., significant investments have been made in this technology since 1995, the base year of the data set.
 Rising natural gas prices have since slowed the expansion of this technology.
-The gas capture technology is marked-up 8% above the conventional fossil technology while the coal capture technology is marked-up by 25%.
+The gas capture technology is 25% more expensive than the conventional fossil technology while the coal capture technology is 25% more expensive.
 These technologies are not economically viable absent the imposition of a carbon penalty in the form of a tax or emissions cap.
-The mark-ups of advanced gas, gas capture, and coal capture technologies are constant across all regions in EPPA11.
+The relative costs of advanced gas, gas capture, and coal capture technologies are constant across all regions in EPPA.

-Using the emissions coefficients from Table 2, Equation 2 can be used to see how, from a partial equilibrium perspective, different generation technologies compare as the price of carbon changes, holding all other input prices constant.
-In particular, we can compute the carbon price that would be necessary to make the lower emitting technologies just competitive with conventional coal technologies or the advanced gas technology.
+Using the emissions coefficients from Table 2, Eq.
+(1) can be used to see how, from a partial equilibrium perspective, different generation technologies compare as the price of carbon changes, holding all other input prices constant.
+In particular, we compute the carbon price that would be necessary to make the lower emitting technologies just competitive with conventional coal technologies or the advanced gas technology.
 These estimated break-even carbon prices, as compared with the advanced gas technology (the lowest cost alternative) and pulverized coal (the most ubiquitous conventional technology) are shown in the last two columns of Table 4.
-When compared with the advanced gas technology, and at the natural gas prices assumed above, the gas capture technology becomes competitive at \$190/tC (tons of carbon), half that of the coal capture technology's equivalent price of \$380/tC.
-These carbon-equivalent prices drop substantially when the capture technologies are compared to pulverized coal technology, which at 0.21 kg C/kWh emits over twice as much carbon as the advanced gas technology.
-Evaluated against this technology, the gas capture technology becomes competitive at \$35/tC while the coal capture technology is competitive at prices above \$100/tC.
-These differences further emphasize the importance of representing the best-available non-capture fossil technology if one hopes to correctly estimate the potential penetration of CCS technologies.
+When compared with the advanced gas technology, and at the natural gas prices assumed above, the gas capture technology becomes competitive at \$190/t C, half that of the coal capture technology's equivalent price of \$380/t C. These carbon-equivalent prices drop substantially when the capture technologies are compared to pulverized coal technology, which at 0.21 kg C/kW h emits over twice as much carbon as the advanced gas technology.
+Evaluated against this technology, the gas capture technology becomes competitive at \$35/t C while the coal capture technology is competitive at prices above \$100/t C. These differences further emphasize the importance of representing the best available non-capture fossil technology if one hopes to correctly estimate the economic potential of CCS technologies in CGE models.